daniel-mizsak/workflows/docs/workflows/tox.md

       # List of python versions, must correspond to tox configuration
       python_versions: "['3.12']"

-      # Whether to upload coverage artifacts and publish to codecov
+      # Whether to upload coverage to codecov
-      # It assumes that tox (somewhere) generates .tox/artifacts/coverage.xml
+      # It assumes that tox generates coverage.xml
       codecov: false

     secrets: